-We offer Spotzi Mapbuilder users a free geocoder.
+We offer Spotzi Enterprise users a geocoder.
 This tool allows you to add an address-list (without coordinates) to your Mapbuilder account.
 The Spotzi Geocoder will automatically add a latitude and longitude to the locations in your file.
 Also the Geocoder will return information about the quality of the geocoded data (good, medium, bad).

 After geocoding your data you can create a map to visualize your data.
 It will be stored in your mapbuilder account.
 You can also export the geocoded data to the following formats at any time: CSV, XML, geoJSON, Shapefile.

 5. You need to tell the Spotzi Geocoder which colums in your dataset refer to a specific location (e.g. a city name).
 Spotzi will prefill most columns, but you can choose other columns if necessary.
 Got multiple values in one column (like street and house number)?
 Select the same column for both location types.
 Press IMPORT.

 6. The Spotzi Geocoder is now analyzing your file.
 It tries to find as many locations as possible.
 The more information you provided in the previous steps the better it can handle your data.
 The progress bar that has appeared on the interface tells you how far the analysis has advanced.